-Psychotherapy if a form of therapy that helps people with a range of emotional difficulties, stressful situations they are trying to manage, and mental illnesses.
+Psychotherapy is a form of therapy that helps people with a range of emotional difficulties, stressful situations they are trying to manage, and mental illnesses.
 Also known as talk therapy, psychotherapy helps to limit symptoms and control problematic issues.
 It is used to help improve a person’s overall well-being and cope with their daily life.
-Online psychotherapy is no different than traditional psychotherapy, with the exception that you are not physically present with the counselor.
+Online psychotherapy is no different from traditional psychotherapy, except that you are not physically present with the counselor.
 All sessions are done online in a live, telehealth format.

 What Issues Can Online Psychotherapy Help With?